mountain/skiverse/README.md

  and emit long-wave radiation into the universe.

 We introduce two world settings to make the system dissipative:
-* feeding mechanism: feed combinator ι into the system with a constant rate
+* ι-feeding: feed combinator ι into the system with a constant rate
-* escaping mechanism: combinator ι can escape from the system randomly
+* ι-escaping: combinator ι can escape from the system randomly

 ## Conclusions